A New Patent on Categorical Quality

 Advantages of the Process involved in this patent

 - By re-ranking search results for a proper subset of resources that satisfy a quality condition, the search system provides a set of search results that lists resources that belong to a category according to a quality ranking that differs from a search ranking of a received query.

-- Because the search results are provided according to a ranking that is based, in part, on quality with respect to the category, the search results are more likely to satisfy a user’s informational need when the users issue a query that is categorical for the category.
+- Because the search results are provided according to a ranking that is based, in part, on quality concerning the category, the search results are more likely to satisfy a user’s informational need when the users issue a query that is categorical for the category.

-- This also obviates the need for the user to issue several separate navigational queries or several informational queries, as the most popular resources with respect to the category tend to be boosted in the ranking during the re-ranking process.
+- This also obviates the need for the user to issue several separate navigational queries or several informational queries.
+The most popular resources concerning the category tend to be boosted in the ranking during the re-ranking process.

-- Furthermore, the re-ranking can be triggered only for certain queries for which there is a signal of a categorical interest, and not triggered when the query signals a non-categorical interest, such as a navigational interest, or where the query is an answer seeking query, etc. In these latter cases, there is a strong signal of the user’s informational need, and thus the re-ranking would likely be of little informational utility to the user.
+- Furthermore, the re-ranking can be triggered only for certain queries.
+There is a signal of a categorical interest and not triggered when the query signals a non-categorical interest, such as a navigational interest, or where the query is an answer-seeking query, etc. In these latter cases, there is a strong signal of the user’s informational need, and thus the re-ranking would likely be of little informational utility to the user.

 This Categorical Quality patent is: